m-laca/CMSC207_Mini-Project/README.md

 ## Technologies Used

-1️⃣ HTML5: Structures the web content.
+1️⃣ **HTML5:** Structures the web content.

-2️⃣ CSS3: Handles styling, custom variables, Flexbox layouts, and animations.
+2️⃣ **CSS3:** Handles styling, custom variables, Flexbox layouts, and animations.

-3️⃣ JavaScript (Vanilla): Controls the mobile menu toggle and the interactive fact-revealing logic.
+3️⃣ **JavaScript (Vanilla):** Controls the mobile menu toggle and the interactive fact-revealing logic.

 4️⃣ **Boxicons:** https://boxicons.com/ Provides the scalable vector icons used throughout the site.

 5️⃣ **Typed.js:** https://mattboldt.com/demos/typed-js/ Generates the dynamic typing effect in the header.

 ## Project Structure
-* index.html: Contains the main structure and text content of the web profile.
+* **index.html**: Contains the main structure and text content of the web profile.

-* style.css: Houses all styling rules, responsive media queries, and visual animations.
+* **style.css**: Houses all styling rules, responsive media queries, and visual animations.

-* script.js: Executes the mobile menu interactions, Typed.js initialization, and the "Know More" button logic.
+* **script.js**: Executes the mobile menu interactions, Typed.js initialization, and the "Know More" button logic.

-* images/: A directory storing the image assets.
+* **images/**: A directory storing the image assets.